Updated: January 23, 2026

 Whether you’re after a rental in Braga or are looking for houses for sale, you’ll have plenty of options available for any budget.

-Depending on your preferences and budget, you can buy reasonably priced real estate in Braga, be it an apartment, a townhouse, or a bigger family home.
-Luxury properties and villas are also available, and you can read more in our article Braga, Portugal Real Estate.
+You can buy reasonably priced real estate in Braga, be it an apartment, a townhouse, or a bigger family home.
+Luxury properties and villas are also available, and you can read more in our article, Braga, Portugal Real Estate.

 Renting a house in Braga

 For a less permanent living solution, there are plenty of places to rent in Braga and its beautiful neighborhoods.
 Check out Airbnb to find a place if you’re staying short-term and want to get used to Braga.
-Rentola and Idealista are great starting points once you’re ready to look for long-term rentals, but don’t forget to check local Facebook groups, which can also be helpful.
+If you are seeking a longer-term rental property, you’ll find some bargains with rental prices, with renting property in Braga considerably cheaper compared to Lisbon (45 percent lower) and Porto (31 percent lower).

 Daily life in Braga